dhyan1272/Hexagon_Question/README.md

-This repository contains an implementation of a Preconditioned Conjugate Gradient (PCG) solver for the 2-D Poisson equation using CSR storage.
+This repository contains implementation for

-## Features
-- CSR SpMV
-- Jacobi preconditioning
-- Residual-based convergence

-## Build & Run
+1) Estiamting the Condition Number of a Symmetric Positive Definite Matrix
+2) Dense Matrix Vector Multiplication on CPU (serial and OpenMP) and GPUs

-This repository contains an implementation of a Preconditioned Conjugate Gradient (PCG) solver for the 2-D Poisson equation using CSR storage.
+3) Pre-conditioned Conjugate Gradient for 2-D Poisson Gradient (PCG) solver for the 2-D Poisson equation using CSR storage.

-## Features
-- CSR SpMV
-- Jacobi preconditioning
-- Residual-based convergence
+## Build & Run (1)
+g++ -I path/to/eigen/library -O3 cond_numper.cpp
+./executable /path/to/matrix_file matrix_size

-## Build & Run
+## Build & Run (2)

-This repository contains an implementation of a Preconditioned Conjugate Gradient (PCG) solver for the 2-D Poisson equation using CSR storage.

-## Features
-- CSR SpMV
-- Jacobi preconditioning
-- Residual-based convergence

-## Build & Run
+## Build & Run (3)

 ...